April is a month for blooms unfurling and songbirds hatching. A month when gray skies turn blue. It’s a changeable month that promises new life.

 Horrific events, every one.
 It’s entirely natural that our attention is drawn to such disasters, especially as they’re happening.
-Way back in prehistory, those who paid close attention when others were killed were more likely to avoid the same fate.
-Their bodies and minds were primed with vividly awful but useful information, hence they survived and passed along disaster-attentive genes.
+Way back in prehistory, those who paid close attention when others were injured or killed were more likely to avoid the same fate.
+Their bodies and minds were primed with vividly awful but useful information, helping them to survive and pass along tjeor disaster-attentive genes.
 These days our attention is pulled toward all sorts of disasters, although the information isn’t useful in the same way.
 Too much attention to what’s wrong in the world, and we’re likely to end up with Mean World Syndrome.

 Threat also compels us to engage our full potential, to “rise to the occasion” whatever it might be.
 No wonder that those who want us to marshall our resources for their own purposes try to convince us there’s a grave threat.
 This is done by football coaches trying to motivate teams right up to political pundits spewing angry conspiracy theories, because it works.